SIDIDENG/SIDIDENG.github.io/README.md

 ## Academic Experience
+### Assistant Professor, Engineering Design Division, State University of New York at Binghamton (2025 - Now)
 ### Post-Doctoral Research Fellow at the Department of Mechanical Engineering, University of Michigan (2023 - 2025)
 - **Metalscape Project**: Opportunities and Costs in the Transition to Low Carbon U.S. Metals Industries